ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 - How do you mitigate the risk of deploying to production?
 - How do you automate the build and deployment?

-This topic aims to answer this and share our implementation of tiers, or rings, within our production infrastructure.
+This topic aims to answer this and share our implementation of tiers, or rings, within our production infrastructure for DevLabs extensions.
 For an insight into the guidelines we follow in Microsoft, please read [Configuring your release pipelines for safe deployments](https://blogs.msdn.microsoft.com/visualstudioalm/2017/04/24/configuring-your-release-pipelines-for-safe-deployments/).

 ## One or more rings to rule your deployments